matias-vazquez/microcontroladores/Lab03/README.md

 [Common-cathode 7-segment displays](https://components101.com/displays/7-segment-display-pinout-working-datasheet)          | 4
 Push-buttons                | 8
 LEDs                        | 8
+Resistor 4.7KΩ | 8
+Resistor 1KΩ   | 12
+Resistor 330Ω  | 12
+Potentiometer 10KΩ | 2
+Two-terminal power supply connector | 1
+Female 8-terminal pin header | 6
+Female 3-terminal pin header | 1

 </div>

-## Objectives
-* Learn by practice the development process of a medium-sized, single layer, through-hole mounted printed circuit board using state-of-the-art software.
+To layout the expansion card, a 6"×8" single copper layer board will be used.
+The full list of materials for the PCB mounting will be generated at the end of part II.

 ## Pre-lab Work
-1. You have the choice to Install Proteus 8.11 using Tec de Monterrey's student licence freely available, or use the remote Work Station you have previously assigned, which has Proteus 8.11 already installed.
+1. You have the choice to Install Proteus 8.11 using Tec de Monterrey's student license freely available, or use the remote Work Station you have previously assigned, which has Proteus 8.11 already installed.
-2. Create an account
+   * In case you want to install the software in your personal computer, follow intructions [here](http://bit.ly/proteustec).

 ## Lab Work
 Proteus is a Integrated Development Environment capable of capturing schematic diagrams, running SPICE (electrical) simulations, &mu;C firmware testing and PCB design.
 Use Proteus to develop the schematics of your minimum system, to, then, lay out the PCB and finally obtain the Gerber files, which are used by manufacturers to fabricate the physical boards for you.